BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

   I've noticed the less advantaged people not voting for the left-ish parties.

-- Page 759 - Observation of the fact that better schooling is provided to students from a more privledged background, thereby strengthening inequality.
+- Page 759 - Observation of the fact that better schooling is provided to students from a more privileged background, thereby strengthening inequality.

 - Page 794 - Table demonstrating the (very surprising to me) total non-correlation between the answers to the questions:

-  - "There are too many immigrants in france?", and
+  - "There are too many immigrants in France?", and
-  - "To establish social justive, one must take from rich and give to the poor".
+  - "To establish social justice, one must take from rich and give to the poor".

-  and how the answers break down across criteria suchs as having a degree, having a large income, and home ownership.
+  and how the answers break down across criteria such as having a degree, having a large income, and home ownership.

 - Page 801 - Tax competition in the EU and it's relationship to inequality.